waagsociety/datahub_site/docs/content-management.md

 The AMS Datahub content website uses [Kirby CMS](https://getkirby.com/) to manage content and utilizes [Markdown](https://daringfireball.net/projects/markdown/) to format text.
 To gain access to the AMS Datahub content management panel you’ll need to get in touch with [contact].

 Upon receiving your credentials you may [login to the panel](http://amsdatahub.waag.org/panel/login) using your email-address, and the password provided by [contact].
-> Please change your password when you login for the first time, you can do this by clicking on your name below __Your Account__ in the [panel Dashboard](http://amsdatahub.waag.org/panel/).
+> Caution: please change your password when you login for the first time, you can do this by clicking on your name below __Your Account__ in the [panel Dashboard](http://amsdatahub.waag.org/panel/).

 ![Panel Dashboard](./assets/cms.dashboard.png/)
 *The Kirby CMS panel Dashboard.*